DEPARTMENT: Family Support Programs

-- Specific vision abilities required by this job include vision, color vision and the ability to adjust focus.
+- Specific vision abilities required by this job include vision and ability to adjust focus.

-The work environment includes indoor office environments or comparable spaces, and community spaces, with occasional exposure to outdoor weather when traveling to outreach or meeting sites.
-The noise level varies by site.
+The work environment includes indoor office environments or comparable spaces, families’ homes and community spaces, with frequent exposure to outdoor weather when traveling to home visits and meetings.
+The noise level varies by sites, home visits, and meetings.

 Employment is contingent upon successful completion of Criminal Offender Record check (C.O.R.I.) prior to hire and every three years.
+Successful completion of Sexual Offender Record check (S.O.R.I) prior to hire.
 Evidence of a good driving record and ability to be covered under Community Action’s non-owned and hired vehicle policy.